nukokusa/sheetah/README.md

 - boolean
 - timestamp

+When using `timestamp`, if the timezone is not specified in the sheet value, the spreadsheet settings will be used.

 If the sheet value does not match the type, it will not be output.

 ## Author